ADAS Radar Sensor Guide: Automotive Radar and How it Works

 Radar Detects in bad weather and in the dark Doesn’t have high resolution at range (trouble telling bicycles from motorcycles)

-Lidar High resolution at range Very accurate 3d modeling and object detection Lesser 2D resolution than camera Can’t see through bad weather as well as radar High cost Requires significant computing power
+LiDAR High resolution at range Very accurate 3d modeling and object detection Lesser 2D resolution than camera Can’t see through bad weather as well as radar High cost Requires significant computing power

 Camera High resolution Closest to human vision, detecting colors and 2D shapes Relatively low cost sensor Sunlight can blind them Poor vision during low visibility weather Contrast is an issue Depth information not available